 - How to find where water is leaking from

-- Water on the floor of a refrigerator section
+- Water builds up on the floor of a refrigerator section

-- Food debris, standing water, or ice buildup in the drain trough or drain tube along the back wall may cause standing water on the floor, and the drain tube may be clogged.
+- Food debris, standing water, or ice buildup in the drain trough or drain tube along the back wall may cause standing water on the floor.
+The drain tube may be clogged.